Michael Spencer

-Michael Alan Spencer, Baron Spencer of Alresford (born 30 May 1955), sometimes known as "Spens", is a British billionaire businessman and philanthropist.
+Michael Alan Spencer, Baron Spencer of Alresford (born 30 May 1955), sometimes known as "Spence", is a British billionaire businessman and philanthropist.
 He is the founder of NEX Group, a UK-based business focused on electronic markets and post-trade business which was acquired by CME Group in November 2018.
 NEX Group was formerly known as ICAP, until the sale of its voice-broking business to Tullett Prebon in December 2016.

 Spencer was described in 2018 as the richest self-made person in the City of London and a "City grandee".
 According to the Sunday Times Rich List in 2021, he is worth an estimated £1.2 billion.
 He was awarded a peerage in August 2020 in the Political Honours List.

+He is the father of Patrick Spencer, MP for Central Suffolk and North Ipswich.

 Education

 Spencer was born in British Malaya.
 His father was an economist and international civil servant, his mother a linguist.
 During Spencer's early childhood, his family moved from his birth country to Sudan and then Ethiopia.
 Aged eight, he was sent to England to board, latterly at Worth School in Sussex.
-He read physics at Corpus Christi College, Oxford, after which he considered becoming an astrophysicist.
+He read physics at Corpus Christi College, Oxford.

 Spencer is an Honorary Fellow of Corpus Christi College, Oxford and an Honorary Doctor of Loughborough University.